ericmedvet/jgea/installation.md

 ---
 layout: default
-title: Maven
-parent: Installation
+title: Installation
-nav_order: 3
+nav_order: 5
+has_children: true
+permalink: installation
 ---

-# Maven installation
+# Installation
 {: .no_toc }
+JGEA can be installed using Maven.

 ## Table of contents
 {: .no_toc .text-delta }